Buenos días, Community Park! Welcome to the CP PTO Newsletter. Please check your Konstella feed for the most recent updates.

 Where: Princeton Garden Theater, 160 Nassau Street

 Everything is awesome...when you're watching a private screening of this modern classic with all of your CP friends!
 Feel free to bring along siblings and friends from other elementary schools. $15 per person (includes admission, plus small popcorn and drink).
-Purchase tickets online.
-Tickets will be sold at the door if space is available.
+Purchase tickets online or at the door.
 Hosted by The Hancock and Joseffer Families.
 All ticket sales support CP students and staff.
 Let’s all go to the movies!

 March Madness at CP